-In this use case, a virtual machine within Data Center 1 (DC1) needs to transfer data to another virtual machine that can reside either in DC2 or in DC3.
+In this use case, there is need to transfer data from Data Center 1 (DC1) to either DC2 or DC3 (e.g. workload migration).

-The optimal decision depends both on the cost of the TE path (DC1-DC2 or DC1-DC3) and of the computing power (data center resources) within DC2 or DC3.
+The optimal decision depends both on the cost of the TE path (DC1-DC2 or DC1-DC3) and of the data center resources within DC2 or DC3.

-The Cloud Orchestrator may not be able to make this decision because it has only an abstract view of the TE network (as in use case in 2.1).
+The Cloud Orchestrator needs to make a decision for optimal connection based on TE Network constraints and data centers resources.
+It may not be able to make this decision because it has only an abstract view of the TE network (as in use case in 2.1).

-The cloud orchestrator can request to the TE domain controller to compute the cost of the possible TE paths (e.g., DC1-DC2 and DC1-DC3) and to the DC controller to compute the cost of the computing power (DC resources) within DC2 and DC3 and then it can take the decision about the optimal solution based on this information and its policy.
+The cloud orchestrator can request to the TE domain controller to compute the cost of the possible TE paths (e.g., DC1-DC2 and DC1-DC3) and to the DC controller to provide the information it needs about the required data center resources within DC2 and DC3 and then it can take the decision about the optimal solution based on this information and its policy.